alexec/www.alexecollins.com/source/2014-11-22-a-reliable-push-button-release-pattern.html.md

 </plugin>
 ~~~

-Note: we also made sure that we correctly version the sub-modules too with `autoVersionSubmodules`.
+Note: we also made sure that we correctly version the sub-modules with `autoVersionSubmodules`.

 ~~~shell
 MAJOR=$(echo $VERSION|tr '.' ' '|awk '{print $1}')